High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Empirical application

 When we remove censored firms with $C_i < t$, the performance of our methodologies deteriorates across all scenarios, emphasizing the importance of properly accounting for censoring in predictive modeling.

+\tcr{We also evaluate how different covariate group structures influence the performance of sg-LASSO-MIDAS, with results reported in Tables \ref{alt group structures s=6} and \ref{alt group structures s=10} of Online Appendix \ref{additional}.
+The performance of sg-LASSO-MIDAS is generally robust to variations in group structure, consistently outperforming LASSO-UMIDAS and, under certain group specifications, surpassing LASSO-MIDAS more frequently than under the baseline grouping; see Online Appendix~\ref{additional} for a description of the group structures and further discussion.}

 To further assess the performance difference, we conduct a pairwise comparison test, a widely used method for comparing two AUCs.
-Slightly modifying the approach in \citet{han, robin_proc_2011}, we specifically test whether the estimated AUC of sg-LASSO-MIDAS is superior to that of LASSO-UMIDAS.\footnote{We have $1000$ bootstrapped average AUCs for each method as described before.
-The p-value is calculated as the proportion of sg-LASSO-MIDAS's AUC values that are smaller than those of another method.} The results indicate that the improvement of the sg-LASSO-MIDAS over the LASSO-UMIDAS is statistically significant at least at the $10\%$ significance level across all scenarios, with the largest gap observed when $s = 10$ and $t = 13$ years.
-We also conduct a pairwise comparison between the sg-LASSO-MIDAS applied to the dataset with and without censored firms satisfying $C_i < t$.
+Slightly modifying the approach in \citet{han, robin_proc_2011}, we specifically test whether the estimated AUC of sg-LASSO-MIDAS is no larger than \tcr{those of LASSO-MIDAS and LASSO-UMIDAS.}\footnote{We have $1000$ bootstrapped average AUCs for each method as described before.
+The p-value is calculated as the proportion of sg-LASSO-MIDAS's AUC values that are smaller than those of another method.} Table~\ref{pair-wise test} shows that the improvement of the sg-LASSO-MIDAS over the LASSO-UMIDAS is statistically significant at least at the $10\%$ significance level across all scenarios, with the largest gap observed when $s = 10$ and $t = 13$ years. \tcr{As for the comparison between sg-LASSO-MIDAS and LASSO-MIDAS, no significant difference is found when $s = 6$ years.
+However, when $s =10$ years, sg-LASSO-MIDAS significantly outperforms LASSO-MIDAS at the $10\%$ significance level for prediction horizons $ t = 13,13.5$ years.} We also conduct a pairwise comparison between the sg-LASSO-MIDAS applied to the dataset with and without censored firms satisfying $C_i < t$.
 For the scenarios where $s = 6$, $t = 8.5$ years, and $s = 10$, $t = 13$ years, sg-LASSO-MIDAS performs better on the full dataset than on the dataset without censored firms satisfying $C_i < t$, though the difference is not statistically significant.
-However, in other scenarios, including censoring significantly improves model performance, with results being statistically significant, at least at the $5\%$ level.
+However, in other scenarios, including censoring significantly improves model performance, with results being statistically significant, at least at the $5\%$ significance level.
 These findings strongly support the advantages of using MIDAS weights, considering the group structure of covariates, and incorporating the censoring information in practice.
 Overall, the empirical results highlight the superiority of the sg-LASSO-MIDAS across different scenarios.